OpenEvalProject/evals/manuscripts/elife-66929/v2/manuscript.md

 The Arp2/3 network simulation is considered to be a broad 2D array with a 50–400 nm thickness in 3D (Chugh and Paluch, 2018; Salbreux et al., 2012; Svitkina, 2020).
 Like the actomyosin model, this organization is implemented by positioning nodes on an off-lattice model to avoid steric hindrance, with close positioning of two nodes in 2D representing their occupancy of different levels of the same vertical column in 3D.
 Unlike the actomyosin network, there was no need to create an upper limit to the number of nodes at a pixel because nodes of the Arp2/3 network continually expand away from each other.

-## Simulation of the network-network interface
+### Simulation of the network-network interface

 To enable study of the lateral interaction between two segregated cytoskeletal networks, we combined the actomyosin and Arp2/3 networks into a single lattice.
 Although actomyosin networks and Arp2/3 networks form segregated domains with close neighbor relationships during Drosophila embryo pseudocleavage (Foe et al., 2000; Zhang et al., 2018), mammalian oocytes polar body budding (Yi and Li, 2012), and mammalian cell podosome formation (van den Dries et al., 2019), we are unaware of in vivo or in vitro studies addressing the structural properties of the lateral interface between the neighboring networks.
 In lieu of experimental data, we reasoned that displacement of a node at the interface would be dictated by a balance of local forces on the node from nodes of its own network and from nodes of the neighboring network.
 In the two-network model, the constituent actomyosin and Arp2/3 networks have the same individual properties described in the previous sections, but all nodes of each network additionally perform two searches that indicate if a node is in proximity to a network-network interface.
 If so, the searches trigger mechanisms of internetwork displacement and segregation.
 Each node searches for nodes of the other network in a five-pixel radius.
 If a node of the distinct network is detected, then displacement of the searching node is dictated by both the rules of its own network and by effects of the neighboring network (as described in the following paragraphs).
 However, a potential displacement can be overridden.
 To maintain the network segregation apparent in vivo (Foe et al., 2000; Mavrakis et al., 2009; Zhang et al., 2018), each node searches a two-pixel radius around its potential displacement position for nodes of the other network.
 If a node of the other network is detected in this area, then the searching node aborts the move and maintains its position during the simulation step.
 Although the mechanistic basis of the in vivo network segregation is unclear, we assume involvement of steric hindrance and immiscibility of branched networks and bundled networks.

 The displacement of an interface myosin node is determined by the aforementioned rules of the actomyosin network, and additionally by the pushing forces of actin plus end nodes within the five-pixel search radius.
 The net effect of the nearby plus end nodes on the new position of the myosin node is based upon the degree to which each expected plus end node displacement is directed toward the myosin node.
-The component of a plus end node polymerization force directed toward the myosin node is determined by ϕ: the angle between the spatial vector joining the plus end node to the myosin node and the displacement vector calculated for the plus end node.
-If cos(ϕ) < 0, then the plus end node is about to move away from the myosin node, and would not push the myosin node.
-If cos(ϕ) > 0, then the plus end node displacement is directed toward the myosin node to a certain degree, and the component of the pushing force directed toward the myosin node is determined by cos⁡ϕ.
-The force on the myosin node by the cumulative effects of ‘n’ nearby plus end nodes is calculated by:(8)F→m,actin=∑i=1nF→polycos⁡(ϕi):forcos(ϕ)>0F→m,actin=0,otherwise
+The component of a plus end node polymerization force directed toward the myosin node is determined by $ϕ$: the angle between the spatial vector joining the plus end node to the myosin node and the displacement vector calculated for the plus end node.
+If $cos(ϕ)$ < 0, then the plus end node is about to move away from the myosin node, and would not push the myosin node.
+If $cos(ϕ)$ > 0, then the plus end node displacement is directed toward the myosin node to a certain degree, and the component of the pushing force directed toward the myosin node is determined by $cos⁡ϕ$.
+The force on the myosin node by the cumulative effects of ‘n’ nearby plus end nodes is calculated by:

+$$
+F→_{m,actin}=\sumi=1nF→_{poly}cos⁡(ϕ_{i}):forcos(ϕ)>0F→_{m,actin}=0,otherwise
+$$

-The new position of the myosin node is determined by forces from both the actomyosin network and the nearby plus end nodes:(9)Δsm,net=(F→m,actin+F→m,myosin+F→m,spring).Δtξ−1NewPosition=OldPosition+Δsm,net
+The new position of the myosin node is determined by forces from both the actomyosin network and the nearby plus end nodes:

+$$
+Δs_{m,net}=(F→_{m,actin}+F→_{m,myosin}+F→_{m,spring}).Δtξ^{−1}NewPosition=OldPosition+Δs_{m,net}
+$$

 The myosin node moves to the new position, unless a plus end node is within a 2-pixel radius of the position, or if the position has the maximum myosin nodes allowed.
 If the move is prevented, then the myosin node maintains its old position.

 The displacement of an interface actin plus end node is determined by the aforementioned rules of the Arp2/3 network, and by additional forces exerted by myosin nodes within the plus end node’s five-pixel sensing radius.
 The networks are assumed to lack an interconnection for conveying pulling forces, and thus the myosin nodes can only impact the plus end node through pushing forces associated with myosin node displacement.
 At each simulation step, the contribution of the myosin-based pushing force to the displacement of the plus end node is based on the anticipated displacement of the myosin node directed toward the plus end node.
 The forces responsible for the myosin node displacement arise from the pulling and elastic forces between it and its associated myosin nodes.
-The component of this displacement directed toward the plus end node is determined by ϕ: the angle between the spatial vector joining the myosin node to the plus end node and the displacement vector calculated for the myosin node.
-If cos(ϕ) < 0 then the myosin node is about to be displaced away from the plus end node, and would thus have no pushing effect on the plus end node.
-If cos(ϕ) > 0 then the myosin node displacement is directed toward the plus end node to a certain degree, and the component of the pushing force directed toward the plus end node is determined by cos⁡ϕ.
-Considering ‘n’ pixels in the sensing radius of a plus end node have myosin nodes with cos(ϕ) > 0, the forces on the plus end node are summed as:(10)F→a,myo=∑i=1nNi.(F→m,myosin+F→m,spring)i.cos⁡(ϕi):forcos(ϕ)>0F→a,myo=0,otherwisewhere Ni represents the number of myosin nodes on pixel i.
+The component of this displacement directed toward the plus end node is determined by $ϕ$: the angle between the spatial vector joining the myosin node to the plus end node and the displacement vector calculated for the myosin node.
+If $cos(ϕ)$ < 0 then the myosin node is about to be displaced away from the plus end node, and would thus have no pushing effect on the plus end node.
+If $cos(ϕ)$ > 0 then the myosin node displacement is directed toward the plus end node to a certain degree, and the component of the pushing force directed toward the plus end node is determined by $cos⁡ϕ$.
+Considering ‘n’ pixels in the sensing radius of a plus end node have myosin nodes with $cos(ϕ)$ > 0, the forces on the plus end node are summed as:

+$$
+F→_{a,myo}=\sumi=1nN_{i}.(F→_{m,myosin}+F→_{m,spring})_{i}.cos⁡(ϕ_{i}):forcos(ϕ)>0F→_{a,myo}=0,otherwise
+$$

+where Ni represents the number of myosin nodes on pixel i.

-The new position of the plus end node is determined by both its polymerization force and the forces from nearby myosin nodes:(11)Δsactin=(F→a,myo+F→poly).Δtξ−1NewPosition=OldPosition+Δsactin
+The new position of the plus end node is determined by both its polymerization force and the forces from nearby myosin nodes:

+$$
+Δs_{actin}=(F→_{a,myo}+F→_{poly}).Δtξ^{−1}NewPosition=OldPosition+Δs_{actin}
+$$

 The plus end node moves to the new position, unless a myosin node is within a two-pixel radius of the position.
 If a myosin node exists in this radius, then the plus end node maintains its old position.

-## Software
+### Software

 Simulation codes were written and run using MATLAB (MathWorks).
 Annotated codes are provided (Source code 1, 2 and 3).
 MATLAB and Image J (NIH) were used for quantifications.
 Excel (Microsoft) was used for graphing means ± SD, and for determining p values with T-tests of samples with unequal variance and two-tailed distributions.
 PowerPoint (Microsoft) was used for schematics.
 Photoshop (Adobe) was used for figure preparation.

-## Quantifications
+### Quantifications

-## Arp2/3 network area
+#### Arp2/3 network area

 To quantify the area of growing Arp 2/3 networks with and without a wall (Figure 1I), the outermost plus end nodes of the network were connected manually using the polygon selection tool in Image J, and then the area of the polygon was calculated by Image J.

-## Inner clearance area
+#### Inner clearance area

 To quantify inner clearance areas in single ring simulations (Figure 2G), a custom tool script was written in MATLAB.
 For each simulation step, the tool used a swarm-based approach to detect the boundary of the clearance and then calculated the area of the clearance.
 Each input image of the myosin nodes was preprocessed by conversion to grayscale, application of a 2x2 pixel median filter, and conversion to binary black and white.
 The tool then released 180 swarms from a central position and the swarms moved outward along straight trajectories each separated by two degrees (spanning 360 degrees in total).
 As each swarm moved, it collected pixel intensity values and coordinate values.
 The boundary pixel was determined as the pixel where the detected intensity became greater than the mean intensity.
 However, two occasional errors occurred: (i) swarms passed through the region of myosin nodes without encountering a node or (ii) stray myosin nodes were detected.
 To remove these errors, the data was divided into six 60 degree segments, the median of the clearance boundary distance measurements was calculated for each segment, and detections of the boundary beyond ±5 pixels of the median were then deleted.
 The detection of the clearance boundary by the swarms was first used to correct a manually estimated center of the clearance.
 To maximize the accuracy of the clearance area calculation, each clearance boundary was determined 50 times with swarms emanating from randomized central positions in each case.
 Clearance area was calculated from the detected boundary coordinates using the surveyor's formula (Braden, 1986).

-## Interface smoothness, circularity and area
+### Interface smoothness, circularity and area

 For quantifications of interface properties in the multi-ring simulations (Figure 4E), the boundary of the central clearance of myosin was first manually traced in Image J using the polygon selection tool and the following steps: (1) from a starting boundary myosin node subsequent boundary myosin nodes were traced around the clearance circumference until the starting node was reached again; (2) if two subsequent nodes were the same distance away, the node closer to the clearance center was chosen; and (3) after tracing the full boundary, it was corrected by comparing the tracing with the distribution of boundary myosin nodes at earlier simulation steps.
 The traced polygon was subjected a two pixel-radius Gaussian blur and was then converted into a binary black and white mask.
 The area and circularity of the mask was calculated in Image J, with circularity having a maximum value of one.
 To calculate the smoothness parameter, we first employed the swarms tool to determine the coordinates of the mask boundary using 180 swarms.
 The swarm-derived data was divided into six segments of 60 degrees each.
 For each segment, the standard deviation (σ) of the derivatives of the radii was calculated.
 The derivatives of the radii were calculated by dividing the difference between consecutive swarm radii by half the angle between the two points.
-Smoothness, S, of the entire boundary of the central clearance was calculated as the inverse of the mean of the standard deviations, σ, over the six segments, as follows:(12)S=(∑i=16σi6)-1
+Smoothness, S, of the entire boundary of the central clearance was calculated as the inverse of the mean of the standard deviations, σ, over the six segments, as follows:

+$$
+S=(\frac{\sumi=16\sigma_{i}}{6})^{-1}
+$$

 The calculated smoothness approaches infinity for perfectly smooth shapes, but the pixelated images generated by MATLAB are not perfectly smooth, and we calculated S close to ~nine from MATLAB-generated circular plots.

-## Drosophila work
+### Drosophila work

 Animals were maintained under standard conditions.
 True breeding stocks were maintained at room temperature, 18°C or 25°C on fly food provided by a central University of Toronto kitchen operated by H. Lipshitz.
 Embryos were collected on plates of apple juice agar (25 g agar, 250 ml store-bought apple juice, 12.5 g store-bought white sugar, 10 ml 10% Tegosept (in ethanol), plus dH2O to 1000 ml) plates at 25°C after 2–3 days of caged adult feeding on dabs of store-bought baker’s yeast with daily plate changes.
 Adults were caged for embryo collection within 1 week of pupal hatching, and no health issues were noticed.
 Embryo sexes were not determined and embryo populations with a specific genotype of interest displayed relatively normally distributed phenotypes suggesting no detectable sex contribution.